- Published on

 sed

-to replace the default value with our new value - Verifies the change was successful
+- Verifies the change was successful

 - Starts Tomcat with the updated configuration